 9 mistakes that beauty professionals make with business cards

-Word of mouth is key when you are in the service business.
+Word of mouth is critical when you are in the service business.
 Give those words extra power by backing them up with professional business cards.

-I can’t tell you how many times someone has commented on my nails and asked them where I get them done.
+I can’t tell you how often someone has commented on my nails and asked where I get them done.
 My response: Give them a business card.

-Business cards are a very important networking tool in the spa and salon industry.
-Estheticians, nail techs, lash techs and other service professionals need to have quality business cards to attract clients to their business.
-If you don’t have a good design or all the correct information on your cards, it’s hard to draw in new clients in using this valuable marketing asset.
+Business cards are an essential networking tool in the spa and salon industry.
+Estheticians, nail techs, lash techs and other service professionals need quality business cards to attract clients to their business.
+If you don’t have a good design or all the correct information on your cards, it’s hard to draw in new clients using this valuable marketing asset.